kwabenadarkwa/micro-lafentika/README.md

 The control unit accepts four inputs and outputs 11 control signals to be used by the rest of the processor.
 The four inputs are Bits 15, 2,1,0.

-# Register-File
-The register file contains registers that are 16-bit and capable of keeping data for operations in the processor

 # Multiplexers
 There are 4 main multiplexers: